wooorm/markdown-table/readme.md

 ###### `options.stringLength`

-Method to detect the length of a cell (`Function`, default: `s => s.length`).
+Function to detect the length of table cell content (`Function`, default:
+`s => s.length`).
+This is used when aligning the delimiters (`|`) between table cells.

-Full-width characters and ANSI-sequences all mess up delimiter alignment when viewing the Markdown source.
+Full-width characters and emoji mess up delimiter alignment when viewing the markdown source.
-To fix this, you have to pass in a `stringLength` option to detect the “visible” length of a cell (note that what is and isn’t visible depends on your editor).
+To fix this, you can pass this function, which receives the cell content and returns its “visible” size.
+Note that what is and isn’t visible depends on where the text is displayed.

 Without such a function, the following: